SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 	package: 'Champollion'
 ```

+### A First Test

-Our first scenario for method lookup will check that sending a message climbs up the inheritance tree when a method is not found in the receiver's class.
+Our first scenario for method lookup checks that sending a message climbs up the inheritance tree when a method is not found in the receiver's class.

-In the code below, we define a method in `CInterpretable` that does a `self` message whose method is implemented in its superclass (`CInterpretableSuperclass`).
+In the code below, we define a method in class `CInterpretable` that does a `self` message whose method is implemented in its superclass (`CInterpretableSuperclass`).
 Executing the first method should send the message, find the superclass method, and evaluate it.

 ```